 0103-703 Accounting for Decision Makers

 0104-721 Financial Analysis for Managers

 0104-722 Financial Management II

 0104-725 Securities and Investment Analysis

 0104-740 Options and Futures

 0104-760 Finance for Global Business

 0106-782 Statistical Analysis for Decision Making

 One finance elective

 Two breadth electives

-Choose two from the following:
+Choose two of the following:

 0103-705 Economics for Managers

-0103-711 Microeconon nics
+0103-711 Microeconomics

-0103-712 Macroeconor mics
+0103-712 Macroeconomics

-Breadth elective courses may be chosen from the graduate business courses in accounting, international business, management, marketing, management information systems, or technology management.
+Breadth elective courses may be chosen from the graduate business courses in accounting, international business, management, marketing, management information systems or technology management.

-The candidate must successfully complete a comprehensive field exam based on the required finance courses completed.
 Specific economics courses selected by the finance faculty adviser depend on the student's previous economic course work, if any.